- College of Arts & Sciences

 Residence Life: Current Student Housing Application

-Any student currently attending classes at the University of Portland, who wants to live on campus next year, must apply online and pay a reservation deposit by the corresponding deadline.
+Any student currently attending classes at the University of Portland, who wants to live on campus next year, must apply online by the deadline.

 Click below to open the housing application timelines: